 86% of people skip commercials on television.
 91% delete email newsletters.
 44% of mass emails aren’t opened.

-Before continuing with Inbound marketing, we must understand why an outbound strategy is off the table, once efficient and successful for decades, and why did they stop attracting customers.
+Before continuing with Inbound marketing, we must understand why an outbound strategy is off the table, once efficient and successful for decades, and why they stopped attracting customers.

-What if we check what Brian Halligan, cofounder and CEO from HubSpot, and MIT professor has to say?
+What if we check what Brian Halligan, co-founder, and CEO from HubSpot, and MIT professor has to say?
 “Outbound marketing included trade shows, seminar series, email blasts to purchased lists, internal cold calling, outsourced telemarketing, and advertising.
-I call these methods "outbound marketing" because marketers push his or her message out far and wide hoping that it resonates with that needle in the haystack.”
+I call these methods "outbound marketing" because marketers push their message out far and wide, hoping that it resonates with that needle in the haystack.”

-As we can see, consumers now have the power to look for themselves what they need and want.
-They share advice and experiences, and even create groups and social communities around a product or services, rewarding a brand with good comments if it adds value and keeps its promise, or burying it into the ground it if it’s not honest and proves value for their money.
+As we can see, consumers now have the power to look for themselves for what they need and want.
+They share advice and experiences and even create groups and social communities around a product or service, rewarding a brand with good comments if it adds value and keeps its promise or burying it into the ground if it’s not honest and proves value for their money.

-But we have also seen brands who have connected with customers in digital language, but lost strength, probably because they focused on the style rather than the content, or didn’t adapt to market changes.
+But we have also seen brands connected with customers in digital language but lost strength, probably because they focused on the style rather than the content or didn’t adapt to market changes.

 For instance, in 70% of Internet searches, people click on organic hyperlinks, which aren’t paid for by the company.
 Search engine ads worked very well for a while, but we must remember that the only thing permanent with consumers is the confidence that they will never stop evolving and changing.

-On the other hand, brands started noticing that there was absolutely nothing certain in terms of Return on Investment (ROI), in the implementation of a digital marketing strategy.
-In many cases, corporate reports show how many Twitter posts were made, how many blogs were published, how many videos were linked on Facebook and how many blogs, comments, sharing and web traffic these actions generated.
+On the other hand, brands started noticing that there was absolutely nothing certain about Return on Investment (ROI) in implementing a digital marketing strategy.
+In many cases, corporate reports show how many Twitter posts were made, how many blogs were published, how many videos were linked on Facebook, and how many blogs, comments, sharing, and web traffic these actions generated.

 It aligns marketing and sales.
-These two areas do not communicate very well inside companies, but with Inbound Marketing they can find a common collaborative workflow, where they can have mutual benefits.
-Sharing data and jointly following up their lead conversion process.
-In this way, a company optimizes resources in their work units, as they use the same system and data, instead of investing in different software for each area.
+These two areas do not communicate very well inside companies, but with Inbound Marketing, they can find a common collaborative workflow, where they can have mutual benefits.
+For example, sharing data and jointly following up their lead conversion process.
+In this way, a company optimizes resources in their work units, as they use the same system and data instead of investing in different software for each area.

 Precise lead selection.
-Companies often deal with digital marketing strategy problems: even if they get high traffic towards their websites, as many visitors don’t qualify as leads, and they must invest a lot of money to reach an expected conversion rate.
+Companies often deal with digital marketing strategy problems: even if they get high traffic on their websites, many visitors don’t qualify as leads.
+As a result, they must invest much money to reach an expected conversion rate.

 With Inbound Marketing, the process is no longer a waste of money.
-The thorough research leading to defining and profiling buyer personas helps to identify a more precise and focused target audience, focusing on the people who can effectively become customers, bounding the conversion process and having better success rates, as they work with people who better match their buyer’s description.
+Instead, the thorough research leading to defining and profiling buyer personas helps to identify a more precise and focused target audience, focusing on the people who can effectively become customers, bounding the conversion process, and having better success rates, as they work with people who better match their buyer’s description.

 Resource optimization.
-Inbound Marketing has nothing to do with those enormous propaganda and advertisement artillery which literally looks to bomb the consumer to choose a specific brand, winning the battle by exhaustion than by seduction.
-I insist, the traditional marketing strategies have led to many success stories but, how much have companies invested in them?
+Inbound Marketing has nothing to do with that enormous propaganda and advertisement artillery, which literally looks to bomb the consumer to choose a specific brand, winning the battle by exhaustion than by seduction.
+I insist the traditional marketing strategies have led to many success stories but, how much have companies invested in them?

-In case that a person is not decided in buying, Inbound is not over.
-It continues to nurture the potential customer, who just goes a step back in the conversion funnel, and keeps in touch with interest until he is in conditions to make a decision.
+In case that a person is not decided on buying, Inbound is not over.
+On the contrary, it continues to nurture the potential customer, who goes a step back in the conversion funnel and keeps in touch with interest until he can decide.